taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Thermohaline Circulation Observation Centre, Orkney Islands"**

 Dr. Fischmann: **"Members of the UN, thank you for your time today.
-My name is Dr. Geraldine Fischmann, and I'm head of environmental monitoring team for the Thermohaline Circulation Observation Collective.
-The TCOC has been tracking the temperature, salinity, and flow rates of the major ocean currents in the North Atlantic Ocean for the last 40 years, and we think we have an explanation for recent drop in energy production by the UN-deployed sea turbines."**
+My name is Dr. Geraldine Fischmann, and I'm head of the environmental monitoring team for the Thermohaline Circulation Observation Collective.
+The TCOC has been tracking the temperature, salinity, and flow rates of major ocean currents in the North Atlantic for the last 40 years, and we think we have an explanation for recent drop in energy production by the UN-deployed sea turbines."**

 A room-sized **INFO-SPHERE** creates photonic representations of several government leaders around the world.
 Dr. Fischmann, a tall, hook-nosed woman with incredibly built thighs walks through a 3-dimensional video recording of rivers and waterfalls *pouring* off of a glacier into the fjords surrounding it.
 Overlayed with light are labels with meta data and more in-depth treatments of certain phenomena being shown in the video, appearing when one of the photonic representations of government leaders move their gaze over that part of the video.